 Readback Verification

-Automatic detection of readback errors—when pilots repeat different instructions than controllers issued—preventing a major source of aviation incidents.
+Automatic detection of readback errors—when pilots repeat different instructions than controllers issued.
+This catches a major source of aviation incidents before they become problems.

 Automatic Logging